aschmiedeke/gbtdocs/docs/references/observing/configure.rst

 across all windows or in the same manner as ``restfreq``.
 For example using ``deltafreq`` with different types of restfreq syntax as described :ref:`here <references/observing/configure:\`\`restfreq\`\` (depends)>`.
 The default value is 0.0.

-.. todo:: Check what information from Appendix B from Observer Guide should go here.

 ``vframe`` (str)
 """"""""""""""""